Best free software for students

 Dia is an open-source diagramming program that can draw flowcharts, diagrams and circuit diagrams.
 Its user face is simple enough for someone just wanting to make a flowchart, but it also has support for many different kinds of technical drawing.
 There’s also a repository of additional shapes and objects that can be downloaded to Dia, such as chemistry shapes, renewable energy shapes, and engineering shapes.

-Windscribe (Windows, Mac)
+Windscribe (Windows, Mac, Linux)

 Many people use VPNs (Virtual Public Networks) to access the internet so that they can’t be spied on over a public connection or leave a record of searches.
 Some people may want to stream a TV show that’s blocked in the U.S., or watch a U.S. show while traveling.
-Perhaps some other people want to bypass restrictive internet blocks at school or at work.
-Whatever the reason, installing a VPN is easy, and in Windscribe’s case, free.
-You get 10GB of data a month for your anonymous, non-trackable browsing and eight different countries to pretend you’re browsing from.

-Lightworks (Windows, Mac)
+Lightworks (Windows, Mac, Linux)

 Lightworks is a professional-level video editing platform that has a lot of advanced features.
 You can import just about any video format to Lightworks or record from a camera directly into the program.
 You can export your video to YouTube and Vimeo as an mp4 at up to 720p.
 There are lots of built-in effects, a voice-over feature, and a really great text editor for making titles and credits.
 If you’re a beginner, the website has video tutorials to help get you started, and if you’re a more advanced user the controls and tools should look familiar.

-Audacity (Windows, Mac)
+Audacity (Windows, Mac, Linux)

-Audacity is an open-source multi-track audio editor that can be used to record podcasts, record live audio, edit audio files and combine files into one big production.
+Audacity is an open-source multi-track audio editor that can be used to record podcasts, live audio, edit audio files and combine files into one big production.
 You can raise the level on a file that’s too quiet, cut out swear words, reduce noise on a recording that’s hard to hear, remove pauses and change the speed and pitch of a file.
-This is the only audio editor you need to produce great multi-track songs or conversations and it’s free!
+This is the only audio editor you need to produce great multi-track songs or edit conversations, and it's free!

 EaseUS Todo